 Welcome to the Ford Madox Ford Society.

 If you are an admirer, an enthusiast, a reader, a scholar, or a student of anything Fordian, then this society would like to hear from you, and welcomes your participation in its activities.
-Details of how to join, and of how to contact the Executive Committee, the website editor, or the newsletter editor, can all be found here.
+Details of how to join, and of how to contact the Executive Committee or the website editor, can all be found here.

 Ford Madox Ford at the Bungalow, Winchelsea, c.
 1903.

 (Reproduced by kind permission of the Hon.
 Oliver Soskice)